Commercial

 4. Turnover and Final Release

 The last step is not simply declaring the work complete.
-The team prepares the property for the way the owner intends to use it, whether that means phased occupancy, startup support, tenant readiness, or operational turnover.
-Punch resolution, documentation, final testing, and release sequencing are managed deliberately so the end of the project feels organized and usable instead of rushed and incomplete.
+We prepare the property for how the owner intends to use it — phased tenant occupancy, retail opening near Stone Hill Town Center, corporate campus handoff for a Dell or Apple commuter workforce, or medical office transition into patient-serving use.
+Punch resolution, documentation, and final release sequencing are managed deliberately so the end of the project is organized and usable.

 Applications